CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/3-Terminology.md

 # Terminology

-⌛ Estimated Reading Time: 10 minutes.
-(1941 words)
+⌛ Estimated Reading Time: 12 minutes.
+(2389 words)

-This section continues the discussion on the terminology necessary to discuss AI capabilities.
-It focuses in particular on certain thresholds that we might reach in the cognitive capabilities of these AI models.
+This section discusses the terminology necessary to discuss AI capabilities.
+It focuses in particular on certain thresholds that the abilities of these models might reach that might be significant from a safety perspective.

 ## Capabilities vs. Intelligence